qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

  apt install apache2 libapache2-mod-fcgid

-You can run QGIS server on your default website, or configure a virtualhost specifically for this, as follows.
+You can run QGIS Server on your default website, or configure a virtualhost specifically for this, as follows.

 In the :file:`/etc/apache2/sites-available` directory let's create a file